armandomiani/mkpl-exam/README.md

 ## Delivery

-* Create a private Github repository in our account and add `armandomiani` user as team member.
+* Create a private Github repository in our account and add `armandomiani` user as a team member.